Hoksolinvan/Personal_webpage/README.md

 This implementation was done using purely HTML and Javascript canvas 2D rendering engine.
 An External Javascript library (Gifler) was used to animate gifs obtained via the unpkg content-delivery network for NPM.

 Other than the player character asset that was manually illustrated using [Piskel](https://www.piskelapp.com/).
-Most of the assets were obtained from various talent artists from [itch.io](https://itch.io/) and tweaked for my specific use case.
+Most of the assets were obtained from various talented artists from [itch.io](https://itch.io/) and tweaked for my specific use case.

 ## 🎮 How to use it?